“Genius is 1% talent and 99% percent hard work.”

 Someone who takes notes and reviews them three times (green line) remembers nearly everything after a week.
 On the other hand, a person who doesn’t review their notes at all (red line) forgets everything within a week.

-These are the best note-taking methods:
+To help you do so, these are the best note-taking methods:

 Best Note-Taking Methods